IceMemeSandwich/CSCI2356Project/README.md

 - [ ] C-16: Every word or phrase in the word bank is visible to the user at the same time.
 - [ ] C-17: The colour scheme shall have a Montreal Canadians theme.
-- [ ] C-19: P1 shall be modified so that when an edit toggle is
-      clicked, all the Blog Number, Edit, and Publish columns disappear.
+- [x] C-19: P1 shall be modified so that when an edit toggle is clicked, all the Blog Number, Edit, and Publish columns disappear. (terry said disabling them is okay as well - chris)
 - [x] C-20: When an edit toggle is clicked, the text entry area and keyboard shall appear.
 - [ ] C-21: The text entry area shall be 8 lines tall.
 - [ ] C-22: The text entry area shall be above the keyboard.